kadify/Parkinsons-s-Project/README.md

 ![](images/coefficients.png)

 ## Continued work
-I plan to try adjusting thresholds
+I plan to try adjusting thresholds.
+The goal is to reduce the number of false negative predictions while also not dramatically increasing the number of false positives.